-The first step for F&B operators in recovery from the pandemic has been to tackle the immediate impact of COVID-19, adapting their outlets for safe in-store dining and improving digital ordering, pick-up and delivery services.
+The first step for F&B industry operators in recovery from the pandemic has been to tackle the ongoing impact of COVID-19 on the food and beverage market, adapting their outlets for safe in-store dining where possible and improving digital ordering, pick-up and delivery services.

 "In our case, we had been doing our homework well for a few years, and although the lockdown situation has been dramatic, issues such as self-ordering through QR codes, through App or via the web were already in full operation before the pandemic," says Jordi Quilez, business development director of Barcelona-based Udon.
-"The lockdown helped us to promote and publicise new, more secure channels for customer orders, as well as keeping minimum contact.
+"The [initial] lockdown helped us to promote and publicise new, more secure channels for customer orders, as well as keeping minimum contact.
 We have adapted the units to the regulations and we stipulated new procedures in the preparation and handling of our dishes.
 The result was that the client felt more secure without affecting their experience at Udon."

 Eric Wauthier-Wurmser, international franchise director, Groupe Le Duff - which operates a quick-service style restaurant brand and a full table-service restaurant brand - adds: "The challenges are different for these two brands.
 As a first step we had to introduce the necessary hygiene protocols to secure our customer's journey.
-This included one-way journeys in our stores as well as prepacked goods and to perfect staff behaviour to reassure our customers.
+This included one-way journeys in our stores as well as prepacked goods and perfect staff behaviour to reassure our customers.
 These protocols are now a core part of our restaurants design books."

-Johan Stahl, head of franchising EMEA, Max Burger, says that the company was fortunate that home base Sweden did not go into lockdown and that Poland, its second market, only closed shopping centres briefly.
-He sees several food and beverage trends for 2020.
+Johan Stahl, head of franchising EMEA, Max Burger,

+says that the company was fortunate that home base Sweden did not go into lockdown initially - although the Government is now considering lockdowns - and that Poland, its second market, initially only closed shopping centres for relatively brief periods.
+He sees several current market trends in the food and beverage industry for 2021.